Amir-BK/chunreal/README.md

+Status:
+1. Fixed file loading on windows (doesn't work on main repo) - if you use a relative path it searches for files inside the compiled engine binary folder, which isn't great, I'm trying to make it respect the assigned working directory
+2. Reading/wrigin global variables via ChuckID is not possible when using the 'new style' processor

 # Purpose of fork -
 This fork encapsulates the chunreal repo as a plugin and makes some changes to the way the ChucK classes interact with Unreal.